 An active orchestral musician, Mr. Seguin has served as Acting Principal Bassoon with the Midland-Odessa Symphony and Chorale (Midland, TX).
 He frequently performs with Des Moines Symphony, Quad City Symphony Orchestra, Sioux City Symphony Orchestra, and WCF Symphony.
 While in Texas, Mr. Seguin performed with groups such as the Dallas Winds, Allen Philharmonic, and the West Texas Winds.
 As a soloist, Mr. Seguin regularly performs solo and chamber recitals at the International Double Reed Society’s annual conferences.
 An in-demand clinician, Mr. Seguin has presented masterclasses and clinics across the nation.
 Along with teaching nationwide, Mr. Seguin maintains his private studio.

-Bachelors of Music - University of Oklahoma
+Bachelor of Music (BM) - University of Oklahoma

-Masters of Music - University of Michigan
+Master of Music (MM) - University of Michigan

 Doctor of Musical Arts (DMA) - University of Iowa